Erwin0Maleki/Memo/README.md

 # what is Memo?
-a simple and minimalist note app for windows with simple options
+a simple and minimalist note app for windows with simple options using electron
 # todo :
 + add save as
 +  widget for windows